osmedeus/documentation/src/faq.md

 ???+ info "I found a new tool that pretty awesome.
 Can you add it in Osmedeus?"
     Yes, just follow this page to added it to your workflow [**this guide**](/workflow/customize-your-own-workflow/).

+???+ question "Why Osmedeus didn't found any vulnerability even when I scan it with the intentionally vulnerable app?"
+    Again it very much depends on your target.
+Osmedeus is really shine on large scope targets not the single intentionally vulnerable webapp.
+Just scan some random VDP and you will see the result.
+    The reason it won't find any vulnerability on the intentionally vulnerable app is the vulnscan module won't support it.
+But you're always welcome to custom the workflow to do so.